 - The kind of emotion exuded by a person when the keyword is mentioned, i.e., is it positive or negative, happy or sad, etc?

 - Segregation on the basis of demographics like gender, age, sex, etc

 - Whether any major influencers (those with a large following) have mentioned the keyword

 Handling Crisis Situations

 When you monitor your brand consistently, you are always in touch with anything that mentions your brand.
-This allows you to respond one of the most important aspects of public relations – real-time complaints.
-Any time your brand is put in negative light, you can instantly correct the situation by responding appropriately.
+This allows you to respond to one of the most important aspects of public relations – real-time complaints.
+Any time your brand is put in a negative light, you can instantly correct the situation by responding appropriately.

 Overall Customer Sentiment

 Brand monitoring allows you to identify the overall mood with regards to your brand.
 By taking the average of various emotions exhibited by your target audience, sophisticated tools can give a comprehensive idea about how people feel about your brand.